input-output-hk/cardano-tutorials/node-setup/build.md

     - ``ncurses-devel`` (development files for ``ncurses``)
     - ``stack`` (Haskell build tool)

-   If we are using an AWS instance, we can install them as follows:
+   If we are using an AWS instance running Amazon Linux AMI 2 (see the [AWS walk-through](AWS.md) for how to get such an instance up and running), we can install them as follows:

         sudo yum update -y
         sudo yum install git gcc gmp-devel -y